skimkoh/cv_dataset/README.md

 Our results shows an average of +-9.8% deviation of food volume across the dataset of 19 classes.

+The file can be located in the volume_estimation folder.
+Masks used are located in the dropbox link below.

 #### Other links

 Dropbox link (for model weights, masks, etc): https://www.dropbox.com/sh/ruz6khnfybvxl66/AADchBZkbD2HdJTPx7bcDg79a?dl=0